tlaanemaa/tinioc/README.md

 Array of parent containers

 These allow setting up parent-child relationships between containers, thus enabling hierarchical dependency injection systems.
-Multiple parents are supported so you can essentially make your container "inherit" from several other containers
+Multiple parents are supported, so you can essentially make your container "inherit" from several other containers

 ### All type declarations